-The Board presently has six members (two management directors, three independent directors and one director who is not a member of management but would not be considered to be independent).
+The Board shall consist of at least five (5) members, of which a majority are Qualified Independent Directors.
 Under the Bylaws of the Company, the Board has the authority to change its size and the Board will periodically review its size as appropriate.
 The Board has two committees: (i) Audit Committee; and (ii) Governance, Compensation and Nominating Committee.
 Each Committee consists solely of independent directors.
 The Board may, from time to time, establish and maintain additional or different committees, as it deems necessary or appropriate.

 - The Qualified Independent Directors (as defined below) shall, considering what is in the best interest of the Company and its stockholders, decide on behalf of the Board the action to be taken with respect to such offered resignation, which can include: (i) accepting the resignation, (ii) maintaining the director but addressing what the Qualified Independent Directors believe to be the underlying cause of the withhold votes, (iii) resolving that the director will not be re-nominated in the future for election, or (iv) rejecting the resignation.